TinyTinni/PyLogHook/Readme.md

 If you use Boost, define TYTI_PYLOGHOOK_USE_BOOST before include PyLogHook.h.

+## Install

+It is header only.
+Just add [PyLogHook.h](PyLogHook.h) to your project which should already link against boost.python or pybind11.

 ## How-To
 Call one of the functions in namespace ```tyti::pylog```.
 ```cpp